nubbsterr/Another-AD-Lab/README.md

 # Another-AD-Lab
-A shrimple guide on how to host Active Directory on a Windows 2019 Server using VirtualBox, and how to attack AD using Vulnerable-AD-Plus and Atomic Red Team!
+A shrimple guide on how to host Active Directory on a Windows 2019 Server using VirtualBox, and how to attack AD using Atomic Red Team

 > [!IMPORTANT]
 > You can use VMware to set up this entire lab.
 I would actually recommend it if you have access to the software since VirtualBox Shared Clipboard doesn't work even with Guest Additions installed, from my experience at least.